weaverba137/trac-wikinotification/README.rst

 Known Issues
 ------------

-* When a page is renamed, the SQL command that is supposed to add the renamed page to the watch list is silently failing.
+* When a watched page is renamed, a SQL command is supposed to add the renamed page to the watch list for any user who is watching the page.
+This ``UPDATE`` is silently failing.
 Perhaps the update is being run within an outer transaction block that is tied to the session.
+However, tests on older versions of the plugin show similar issues, so it is possible that this functionality *never* worked.